 Twinkies are kind of like donuts.
 There’s something about the shape that makes people want to eat them.
-It may sound silly to purchase a pan just for twinkies, so of course that’s what I did.
+It may sound silly to purchase a pan just for twinkies, so of course I did.
 No regrets.

 Fun prank: make delicious looking iconic snack cakes and serve to test subjects.
 Wait until after the unsuspecting (and highly judgmental) eaters have raved about the cakes to let them know the twinkies were gluten free, vegan, and full of zucchini.
 Good times!

-If you make these twinkies with a tapioca egg, the fudginess seems even more pronounced.
+If you make these twinkies with a tapioca egg, the fudginess is even more pronounced.
 Make a tapioca egg by combining 3/4 teaspoon tapioca starch with 1/4 cup water then heating briefly.
 Don’t be chicken, try it!
 There’s more than one way to hatch an egg.

 Either way, you can’t go wrong with these fresh from the garden cakes.